moonlight-stream/moonlight-android/README.md

 This is a fork of Moonlight-Android which adds an option in the settings to stream the game to a virtual monitor to Daydream VR/Google Cardboard.

 There may be issues, I've only tested this on my Google Pixel XL and Daydream VR headset.
+Feel free to open new issues on Github about bugs you encounter.

+## What works
+Controller input using a 360 controller connected directly to the phone.

 ## Activating the virtual monitor feature
 In the settings menu reachable from the settings/gear icon on the top left of the screen, scroll all